C

 This applies specifically to games that will be publicly discoverable — not private games used for testing with friends or closed development.
 If you're keeping your game private or using it exclusively with a small group, the evaluation process doesn't apply.
 The moment you want to make your game public and searchable, however, it enters the review queue.

 The policy affects both brand-new experiences and previously unpublished games.
 If you've been developing a game privately for months and now want to launch it publicly, you'll need to submit it for evaluation first.
 Games already published before this policy took effect remain live without requiring retroactive review.
+With the May 19, 2026 launch date confirmed, developers should ensure they understand their eligibility requirements and prepare their games accordingly before this deadline.

 How Long Does the Roblox Game Evaluation Process Take?